roboquant avatar

 This book does not try to sell you trading strategies, but teaches you the methods and underlying discipline to achieve good strategies.

 The code snippets included are written in MATLAB.
 But don’t let that put you off, they are easy to understand, especially if you have some background in math or another computer language.
-The chapters are divided between mean-reversion and momentum strategies and the last chapter has useful tips on how to approach risk management.
+The chapters are divided between mean-reversion and momentum strategies, and the last chapter has useful tips on how to approach risk management.

 This book is more theoretical than some other intermediate books on this list.
 But that is also a major bonus; it means it will stay relevant longer, and not be outdated as quick as books that focus more on programming using third-party libraries.